Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 For views of the river and lush parks while you ride through downtown, take a spin on the Truckee River Bike Path which runs for 12 miles along the Truckee River between Chrissie Caughlin Park, through downtown Reno.
 This path is perfect for slower, more leisurely rides.

-Another great Reno cycling path begins at Mayberry park and follows the Truckee River for most of the three miles to Idlewild Park.
-This route is a mix of riding on a bike path and a short section along a lightly-trafficked street.
-Riders of all ages and experience will enjoy the fact that this route is paved and level.
+Another great Reno cycling path begins at Mayberry Park and follows the Truckee River for most of the three miles to Idlewild Park.
+This route is a mix of riding on a bike path and a short section along a lightly trafficked street.
+Riders of all ages and experiences will enjoy the fact that this route is paved and level.
 Take a break at Idlewild Park, with its expansive grass picnicking areas, shady gazebos, two small lakes and Reno’s Municipal Rose Garden.

 If you’re looking to get off the beaten path and onto some dirt, there are several mountain biking trails, bikeways and parks available to get your blood pumping in the Reno and Sparks mountain biking scene.

 The Peavine Trail System is located just north of downtown Reno and offers expansive views of the city and a network of trails suitable for all levels.
-Some favorites include Halo, Total Recall, Poedunks, Snow Terrace and Crispy Bacon.
+Some favorite Peavine mountain bike trails include Halo, Total Recall, Poedunks, Snow Terrace and Crispy Bacon.
 Make sure you bring plenty of water because shade is limited on this exhilarating ride through the high desert.

-The Dry Pond Loop is a popular mountain biking spot in south Reno at the base of Mount Rose and features terrain ranging from a challenging climb to an exhilarating descent through the forest along Whites Creek and Thomas Creek.
+South Reno offers a selection of mountain biking trails near Galena Creek.
+Dry Pond Loop is a popular mountain biking spot in south Reno at the base of Mount Rose and features terrain ranging from a challenging climb to an exhilarating descent through the forest along Whites Creek and Thomas Creek.
 This 7-mile loop is also a favorite for hikers and trail runners, so be aware of the rules of the trail when you encounter others.
+North Ballardini Ranch Trail is a short, 2-mile single track that connects the Ballardini Open Space to Galena and can be ridden in either direction, with a moderate five to 10 percent grade.

 Some other popular mountain biking trails in Reno include Steamboat Ditch Trail, a beginner trail that is about 7.5 miles of track and about 300 feet of climbing.
 The trail is mostly flat (don’t let the profile of Juniper Ridge scare you!), due to how small the profile is, it appears bigger from the bottom of the trailhead.
 Steamboat Ditch Trail is located near Caughlin Ranch, off Woodchuck Drive.